Découvrir Varsovie (pl_01)

 Comments and feedback: discuss in the Forum

-Improve translations: comment the Google Sheet
+Improve script translations: comment the Google Sheet

 Improve the script: propose an edit here